-- A. A total of five percent of the Student Government budget shall be allocated for printing services; - B. Any members of Student Government may use these allocated funds given they obtain written permission from their respective branch leadership; - C. Members of the Legislative Branch must receive written permission from either the Speaker or Speaker Pro-Tempore;

-- D. Members of the Executive Branch must receive written permission from either the Student Body President or Student Body Vice President; - E. Members of the Elections and Disputes Commission must receive written permission from the Chair of the Commission; - F. The Clerk of the Student Senate shall be exempt from subsection (2) and may use these allocated funds if transacting official business of the Office of the Clerk, provided that a receipt is provided to the Chair of the Senate Administrative and Financial Affairs Committee: - G. Under no circumstance shall more than \$50.00 be spent on a single printing purchase unless that purchase is approved through the Senate spending procedure outlined in 6 CSG § 105. - H. All receipts and signed permission from respective branch leadership shall immediately be provided to the Chair of the Senate Administrative and Financial Affairs Committee.
+- A. A total of \$100 shall be allocated for printing services, and additional money can be appropriated through spending bills in accordance with 2 CSG § 402; - B. Any members of Student Government may use these allocated funds given they obtain written permission from their respective branch leadership; - C. Members of the Legislative Branch must receive written permission from either the Speaker or Speaker Pro Tempore; - D. Members of the Executive Branch must receive written permission from either the Student Body President or Student Body Vice President; - E. Members of the Elections and Disputes Commission must receive written permission from the Chair of the Commission; - F. The Clerk of the Student Senate shall be exempt from subsection (2) and may use these allocated funds if transacting official business of the Office of the Clerk, provided that a receipt is provided to the Chair of the Senate Administrative and Financial Affairs Committee; - G. Under no circumstance shall more than \$50.00 be spent on a single printing purchase unless that purchase is approved through the Senate spending procedure outlined in 6 CSG § 105. - H. All receipts and signed permission from respective branch leadership shall immediately be provided to the Chair of the Senate Administrative and Financial Affairs Committee.